 - A higher factory overclock would come a long way

-Over these last couple of years, the Gaming X Trio variants have dominated the market.
-With a competitive price, reliable cooling, and good overclocking capabilities, MSI hit the mark.
-But have they hit the mark with this Radeon RX 6750 XT Gaming X Trio?
+Over these last couple of years, the Gaming X Trio versions have dominated the market.
+MSI hit the mark with a competitive price, dependable cooling, and robust overclocking capabilities.
+But have they done it again with this Radeon RX 6750 XT Gaming X Trio?

 Let’s see!